CombineRecordTeam/CombineRecordProject/README.md

 Features:There is really a lot of features that we want to achieved.
 So let me just be simple and figure some of the major features:

+Every Features need at least 2 people to develop a demo, so it is totally 10 people.

   (1) LOG IN FEATURE.
 This feature is going to let users come in. combine with wechat/qq/facebook/google and so on.

   (2) Role Feature.
 This feature is going to choose the role that gives users to play later.